A Doll's House

-The play concerns the fate of a married woman, who at the time in Norway lacked reasonable opportunities for self-fulfillment in a male-dominated world, despite the fact that Ibsen denied it was his intent to write a feminist play.
-It was a great sensation at the time, and caused a "storm of outraged controversy" that went beyond the theatre to the world of newspapers and society.
+The play concerns the fate of a married woman, who, at the time in Norway, lacked reasonable opportunities for self-fulfillment in a male-dominated world.
+Despite the fact that Ibsen denied it was his intent to write a feminist play, it was a great sensation at the time and caused a "storm of outraged controversy" that went beyond the theater to the world of newspapers and society.

-In 2006, the centennial of Ibsen's death, A Doll's House held the distinction of being the world's most performed play that year.
+In 2006, the centennial of Ibsen's death, A Doll's House held the distinction of being the world's most-performed play that year.
 UNESCO has inscribed Ibsen's autographed manuscripts of A Doll's House on the Memory of the World Register in 2001, in recognition of their historical value.

 The title of the play is most commonly translated as A Doll's House, though some scholars use A Doll House.
 John Simon says that A Doll's House is "the British term for what [Americans] call a 'dollhouse'".
 Egil Törnqvist says of the alternative title: "Rather than being superior to the traditional rendering, it simply sounds more idiomatic to Americans."